kristianp335/BootsOpticianConnect/replit.md

 - Document all architectural decisions and changes with dates
 - **CRITICAL**: Always verify ZIP packaging correctness - check that updated code is actually included in generated ZIPs before considering deployment ready

+## Critical Development Rules
+- **MANDATORY**: Every Liferay fragment with configuration options MUST include `"configurationPath": "configuration.json"` in fragment.json
+- **MANDATORY**: Every Liferay fragment MUST have a thumbnail.png file for proper fragment selection interface
+- **ALWAYS**: When creating new fragments, verify both configurationPath and thumbnail are included before deployment
+- **NEVER**: Deploy fragments without these essential files - they will not function properly in Liferay

 ## System Architecture

 ### Dual-Deployment Strategy